There are various treatment choices for breast cancer. Which may work best for you? It depends on a number of factors. These include:

 Type, size, and location of the tumor in your breast

-Results of lab tests, such as hormone receptor tests
+Results of tests, such as hormone receptor and HER2 tests

-Your health, age, menopause status, and size of your breasts
+Your age, overall health, menopause status, and breast size

 Your personal needs and preferences

-Systemic treatments destroy or control cancer cells all through the body.
+Systemic treatments.
+These destroy or control cancer cells throughout the whole body.
 Chemotherapy and hormone therapy are systemic treatments.

 Surgery.
-The goal of surgery is to remove the tumor from your breast.
+Surgery is done to remove the tumor from your breast.
 Surgery is the most common way to treat breast cancer.
-Sometimes only the tumor is removed, and the rest of the breast is left intact.
-Sometimes the entire breast is removed.
+In some cases, only the tumor is removed, and the rest of the breast is left intact.
+In other cases, the entire breast is removed.
 Your doctor may also use surgery to see if the cancer has spread to the lymph nodes under your arm.
-Knowing if the cancer has spread can help you and your doctor make important decisions about other types of treatment you may need.
-After a breast is removed, surgery may also be used to reconstruct a breast with either your own tissue or an implant.
-The surgeries to remove the tumor and lymph nodes, and reconstruct the breast, may be done as 1 operation or separately.
+Knowing if the cancer has spread can help you and your doctor make decisions about other types of treatment you may need after surgery.
+After a breast is removed, surgery may be used to reconstruct a breast.
+This can be done with either your own tissue or an implant.

 Radiation therapy.
-The goal of radiation is to kill cancer cells using X-rays and other types of radiation.
+This type of therapy uses high-energy X-rays to kill cancer cells.
 This treatment can be used to shrink a tumor before surgery.
 Or it may be used after surgery to kill cancer cells that may remain in the breast or chest area.
 Radiation may also be used to treat tumors in other areas of the body.

 Chemotherapy.
 This treatment uses powerful medicines to kill cancer cells all through the body.
 It may be used to shrink a tumor before surgery.
 Or it may be used to kill any cancer cells that remain after local treatments.
-Chemotherapy may also treat tumors that have developed in other places in the body.
-Breast cancer that has spread is usually treated with chemotherapy, either by itself or with hormone therapy.
+It's often used along with hormone therapy.
+Chemotherapy may also treat tumors that have grown in other places in the body.
+Breast cancer that has spread is usually treated with chemotherapy.

 Hormone therapy.
 This treatment stops the growth of cancer cells that rely on certain hormones.
 It can be delivered in 2 ways.
-One way to get hormone therapy is with drugs, such as tamoxifen.
-Another way is by removing the organs that make hormones, in this case, the ovaries.
-Hormone therapy may be used after surgery to decrease the chance of breast cancer returning or a new cancer developing.
-It can also be used to treat cancer that has spread, either alone or with chemotherapy.
+One way to get hormone therapy is with medicines, such as tamoxifen.
+Another way is by removing the ovaries, which make hormones.
+Hormone therapy may be used after surgery to decrease the chance of breast cancer coming back, or a new cancer growing.
+It can also be used to treat cancer that has spread.
+It’s sometimes used with chemotherapy.